Gitphiyi/Phi-Database/REPORT.md

 ### 5.2 Table vs HeapFile

-This was a weird system design issue I had where I didn't know how to bridge the gape between the notion of a Table and the Page Cache.
-While it seems like an easy design choice, the table should not work on pages at all and simply make requests to read or write.
-This abstracts the notion of tables being multiple pages large where the heapfile can operate on all of that making the entire implementation a lot cleaner.
+This was a tricky system design issue where I didn't know how to bridge the gap between the notion of a table and the page cache.
+While it seems like an easy decision in hindsight, the table should not manipulate pages directly; it should issue logical read/write requests.
+That abstraction hides the fact that tables span multiple pages and lets HeapFile manage the details, which keeps the implementation much cleaner.

 ### 5.3 Struct Alignment

-A big issue I grappled with structs is that structs are padded by the compiler to align with the memory line.
-This is especially finnicky because when I went to read the files I would see random bytes that I did not specify from the struct, and thus I would be very confused where they come from.
-I didn't realize that to actually keep a struct the way it was you needed to write __attribute__ before it to signal to Clang that it can keep it the way it is.
+A big issue I grappled with was struct padding.
+Compilers align structs to natural boundaries, which meant that when I inspected files I saw seemingly random bytes I never wrote.
+I eventually realized I needed to mark these structs with `__attribute__((packed))` (or equivalent) so Clang would keep the layout I expected.

 ### 5.4 Pre Optimizations

-Probably the most important thing i learned working on this project was the dangers of pre optimizations.
-I really never learned how slow programming could be until I started worrying about all the small things before the big system could even be built.
-A big example of this was when I was building page cache.
-I really really over thought about it at first to make sure that every page was clearly in memory and I was using the minimum number of IOs as possible when in reality it all was going to change since my entire project structure changed.
-My intended approach was to go bottom up because I thought the top would simply be easy to interface, but waht I realized was that I had to keep changing the things I already built to accomadate the inputs that were being fed to it.
-This essentially made all the optimizations I did useless as I had to delete my work and redo it.
-This was in fact the biggest lesson I learned in that I need to get a MVP working product out before I think about any optimizations.
+Probably the most important thing I learned on this project was the danger of premature optimization.
+I never realized how much progress it could destroy until I obsessed over small details before the system even ran end to end.
+The page cache is the best example: I overthought eviction policies and I/O counts even though the surrounding components were still in flux, which meant I rewrote or discarded most of that work.
+I originally attacked the stack from the bottom up because I assumed the upper layers would be easy to interface with, but in reality I kept changing the lower layers to accommodate new requirements.
+The big lesson was to build an MVP first and worry about optimizations later.

 ### 5.5 Build Management